slerman12/Help-me/2-Opposing-views.md

 This might sound dire, but I actually [disproved all of their alleged reasons](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md), [twice](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md), including mathematically (conclusively) disproving the make-up review one, [believe it or not](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md) (see the Epilogue).

+> [!WARNING]
+> Radical idea:
+>
+> If somebody gets into a PhD program, you should give them a license for 7 years to kill if they want.
+They can go to jail, but you shouldn’t fire them for going to jail.
+That might be part of their research as far as you know.
+It’s not your job to enforce the law, it’s your job to be selective about who you accept into PhD programs.
+And once you do, their research is their research.
+The incentive to work, if nothing else (e.g. to change the world for the better), is getting the PhD, passing the defense ultimately, employability, and potentially legacy.
+That’s more than enough incentive without adding punishment to the mix.
+After the 7 years, then rules can start to apply.
+In the middle, *offer* your services.
+If your university is poor (e.g. not a multi-billion dollar conglomerate, though I can’t speak for the conditions in such, since, despite the University of Rochester’s conditions, it is a multi-billion dollar conglomerate), then cut it down to 5 years so that science can still take priority over your profits.
+For the existing salary given to PhD students of less-than-living-wage, at least in New York and the multi-billion University of Rochester, it should be 100 years, per acceptee jailtime included.

 ### The University of Rochester

 <p align="center">